cinzas/magisk-gpay-wearos-downgrade/README.md

 Because Google disable the app everytime it detects, it runs automatically and enables the app every 30 mins

-Should be enought for daily usage.
+Should be enough for daily usage.

 # Install: